 - Set Your Budget

 How much are you willing to spend on your new home?
 Having a budget provides guidance when you make an offer on a house template.
 Without a budget, you may end up overpaying which is a loss to you and a win for the seller.
+Even when using an agent, your buyers agents Melbourne should have a clear idea of your budget.

 Before making your budget, there are a few factors to consider.
 For instance, the sales history of comparable properties nearby, and proximity to your job.
 Consider neighborhood amenities such as parks, good schools, museums, and art galleries.